rvbug/neovim/README.md

    ```vim
     require("lazy").setup(plugins, opt)
    ```
-Setup loads plugins and also aditional options.
-It will also call config function for additional customisation.
+Setup loads plugins and also aditional options using opts.
 Both Plugins and opts can be kept as separete table.
+Plugins will only fetch the and add options.
+For activating , a specific commands (using vim) or nvim api needs to be called to activate it.